gl-vis/gl-isosurface3d/README.md

     + `vertexIntensityBounds` *(Optional)* The range of values to map to [0..1] intensities.
 Defaults to the minimum and maximum values of the values array.
     + `smoothNormals` *(Optional)* Generate vertex normals for the isosurface.
 Defaults to false.
     + `isoCaps` *(Optional)* Generate caps for the isosurface.
 Defaults to false.
     + `singleMesh` *(Optional)* Merge isosurface and isocap meshes into a single mesh.
 Defaults to false, in which case the isocap mesh is stored in isoPlot.caps.
+	+ `colormap` Name of the colormap to use for coloring the isosurface.
+	+ `capsColormap` Name of the colormap to use for coloring the isocaps when using singleMesh = false.
+Defaults to the isosurface colormap.

 * `bounds` is a bounds object that tells what part of the 3D array to display.
 It defaults to [[0, 0, 0], [width, height, depth]].